Bwiso/simple_shell/README.md

-This is a project shared repo
+This is a project shared repo between bwiso and Alpha